Bhargav19-root/docs/links/tags.md

 # Tags

-Learn how to use color-coded tags to organize and categorize your links in LinkUTM.
+Learn how to use color-coded tags to organize and categorize your links in linkutm.

 ## Overview